AWS OpenSearch¶

 Threadpoolsql-workerRejected |

 The number of rejected tasks in the SQL search thread pool.
-If this number is consistently growing, consider scaling your cluster.
+If this number continues to grow, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Sum |

 Threadpoolsql-workerThreads |